vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 RFI attachments are downloaded only when the attachment URL is included in the notification email.
 Attachments added after the email is sent cannot be retrieved without the Procore API.

-For API-based downloads, the Procore company that owns the project must authorize the app and grant the required permissions.
+For API-based downloads, the Procore company that owns the project must authorise the app and grant the required permissions.
 If your firm is only a collaborator on another company's Procore project, email-based automation may be the most practical approach.

 ---